monash-human-power/MHP-website/src/markdown/subteams.md

     button_href: ""
     image: ../images/materials.jpg
   - name: Rider Development
-    description: The Rider Development subteam focuses on maximising rider output.
-      Their tasks include cycling and strength training for the riders, competency training to ride the recumbent bikes, rider power plans for maximising speed, and physically testing the mechanical and electrical systems of the bike.
-The Rider Development subteam is also in charge of running event testing days at the Holden and Ford Proving Grounds.
+    description: "The Rider Development subteam focuses on maximising the performance of the rider.
+Composed of both riders and technical members, this subteam arranges cycling and strength training for the riders and constructs personal rider power plans.
+They organise competency training to ride the recumbent bikes and physically test its mechanical and electrical systems.
+The Rider Development subteam is also in charge of organising and coordinating testing days at the Holden and Ford Proving Grounds. "
     button_text: ""
     button_href: ""
     image: ../images/rider_dev.png